csalmeida/ruby-classes-and-modules/README.md

 ### Further notes on superclass access

 Additionally, `super` can be assigned to a variable, for example `x = super`.
 If the parent class method takes arguments, these can also be passed to `super` as it is a method and works the same way.

+> There's a challenge available for this chapter: [Secure Radio](challenges/secure-radio/secure-radio-challenge.md)

 # Further Resources
 - [Ruby: Classes and Modules - LinkedIn Learning](https://www.linkedin.com/learning/ruby-classes-and-modules/class-attributes)